 I listen to quite all types of music from classical to metal there is everything involved.
 The only thing I don`t like are Rap, Hip Hop and Corazon Serrano.

-As for movies and books I like everything that is non-german (I am sorry but in my opinion both german books and movies are just awfully bad), comedy, horror, sci-fi or fantasy
+As for movies and books I like science, comedy, horror, sci-fi or fantasy

 Spending a night in Tatacoa desert, watching the stars and enjoying complete silence!

 I spent two days on one of the several islands inhabitated by the Kuna people in San Blas, Panama, took afterwards a 8 h lasting boat trip (no, not one of those big ferries, but one of those small motor boats ...!) to Puerto Obaldia near the border to Colombia, a small city full of cubans waiting to continue somehow their fateful journey to the US, the walls of the "hostel" where I spent the night, covered in written testimonies of those emigrants who passed by, telling their stories, giving tips to other fellow ones or simply expressing their despair.
 The next day another 30 minutes lasting boat trip to Capurgana on the colombian side, inmigration process and once more 2 hours by boat to Turbo and afterwards a 10 h lasting bus trip to Medellin, arriving finally there with incredible back pain and the knowledge of having crossed the panamenian-colombian border probably the most adventurous (and cheapest) way possible. (if anybody wants to do the same trip, feel free to ask me for information :))